Search for Teams chat data for on-premises users

 The user whose primary mailbox is located in the on-premises organization must be assigned a Microsoft Teams license and a minimum of an Exchange Online Plan 1 license.

-Teams channel conversations are always stored in the cloud-based mailbox that's associated with the Team.
-That means you can use Content Search to search channel conversations without have to file a support request.
+Teams channel conversations are always stored in the cloud-based mailbox that's associated with the Team, which means you can search for channel conversations.
 For more information about searching Teams channel conversations, see Searching Microsoft Teams and Microsoft 365 Groups.

 How it works